By far one of the biggest struggles for most people trying to live a healthy lifestyle is getting optimal amounts of protein.

-No matter what you’re trying to do, you could benefit from a meal replacement bar or powder.
-The number one aspect that people struggle in our fast-paced society is getting all of their meals in every day.
+Actually, one of the biggest things that people struggle with in our fast-paced society, is getting all of their meals in every day.

-In this article, we’ll explain what meal replacements are, how they can help you meet your fitness goals, and what separates the good meal replacement shakes and bars from the bad ones.
+In this article, we’ll explain what meal replacements are, how they can help you meet your fitness goals, and what separates the good meal replacement shakes and bars from the not so good ones.

-We live in a busy world where people are go-go-going all day long.
-It’s so much easier to reach for a meal replacement bar or shake than it is to take an hour or more out of your day to plan, cook, and eat a meal.
+In many cases, it's so much easier to reach for a meal replacement bar or shake than it is to take thirty minutes or more out of your day to plan, cook, and eat a meal.

-The good news is, reaching for a meal replacement bar or meal replacement powder is ussually a lot healthier of an option than fast food, which is more convenient than a homecooked meal.
-Since meal replacement bars and powders can be both convenient and healthy it’s easy to see why they have grown in popularity among everyday people.
+Since meal replacement bars and powders can be both convenient and healthy (check labels though, because not all are created the same), it’s easy to see why they have grown in popularity among everyday people.

-It’s worth noting though that there are plenty of other reasons why someone would use these meal replacement bars and powders that have little to do with convenience though.
+It’s worth noting though, that there are plenty of other reasons why someone would use these meal replacement bars and powders that have little to do with convenience.

 There are other reasons to use meal replacement bars and shakes aside from convenience.